Seosean/ShowSpawnTime/README.md

 · Now if you installed ZombiesAutoSplits, you can directly edit its HUD position with /ssthud.
 · Added commands of /sst mode normal/hard/rip and /sst ins/max/ss 2/3/4/5/6/7 to correct related feature if a incorrection or a closing of minecraft happens.
 · Added an auto-check of updates and a command of /sst checkupdate to check if you are using on a latest version.
+· Added a new feature that player invisibility is now integrated into ShowSpawnTime, it has a transparent effect when a player approuches.
+Turn on it in keyboard control.
 · Enhanced some features.
 · Fixed few internal bugs.